 After- School Sessions are 8 weeks, meeting once per week for 1 hour and are open to all age groups from grades K through 12.
-Each week students will win prizes for their active participation and attention.
-This positive reinforcement is used because the kids are coming to the Chess Club to use their brain after a full day of school and may need motivation to concentrate.
 Kids Chess Club makes the game of chess easy to learn and understand and fun for all ages.

 The Club is divided into groups based on the student’s current skill level and instructors will modify the curriculum to meet the levels of the students.
-All students play against each other and at the end of the eight weeks the top three players get special trophies and all students get participation awards.
-Students may enter an organized Tournament to compete with other schools for additional trophies.
+All students play against each other, and all students get participation awards and a free chess set.
+Students may also enter an organized Tournament to compete with other schools for additional trophies.
 A Team Tournament is also offered to allow students to experience team competition with other schools in the area.